tuokaikyle/portfolio/src/content/frontPage.md

 #### Other than Programming

 - I play _soccer_, table tennis and pool.
-- Also enjoy editing videos.
+- I also enjoy editing videos.

 Please also checkout other sections of this website.
 Cheers!